Subject-matter jurisdiction

-Subject-matter jurisdiction, also called jurisdiction ratione materiae, is the authority of a court to hear cases of a particular type or cases relating to a specific subject matter.
-For instance, bankruptcy court only has the authority to hear bankruptcy cases.
+Subject-matter jurisdiction, also called jurisdiction ratione materiae, is a legal doctrine regarding the ability of a court to lawfully hear and adjudicate a case.
+Subject-matter relates to the nature of a case; whether it is criminal, civil, whether it is a state issue or a federal issue, and other substantive features of the case.
+Courts must have subject-matter jurisdiction over the particular case in order to hear it.
+A court is given the ability to hear a case by a foundational document, usually a Constitution.
+Courts are granted either general jurisdiction or limited jurisdiction, depending on their type.
+For example, in the US, state courts have general jurisdiction over the affairs within their state.
+That means, for most cases, subject-matter jurisdiction of the state courts covers nearly all subjects within that state, such as family law, state criminal law, state civil claims, state tort claims, etc. That power is usually vested in the state courts by their state Constitution.
+Limited jurisdiction, by contrast, would mean a court does not have jurisdiction over any given case unless specific conditions are met.
+US federal courts are courts of limited jurisdiction, as specific conditions, as outlined in 28 USC 1332, must be met before a federal court can hear a case.

 Subject-matter jurisdiction must be distinguished from personal jurisdiction, which is the power of a court to render a judgment against a particular defendant, and territorial jurisdiction, which is the power of the court to render a judgment concerning events that have occurred within a well-defined territory.
 Unlike personal or territorial jurisdiction, lack of subject-matter jurisdiction cannot be waived.
 A judgment from a court that did not have subject-matter jurisdiction is forever a nullity.
 To decide a case, a court must have a combination of subject (subjectam) and either personal (personam) or territorial (locum) jurisdiction.

 Subject-matter jurisdiction, personal or territorial jurisdiction, and adequate notice are the three most fundamental constitutional requirements for a valid judgment.

 United States

+General jurisdiction vs. limited jurisdiction

+The subject matter jurisdiction of state courts and federal courts in the United States often overlaps.
+Many types of cases can be heard either in state or federal courts.
+However, the federal courts are all courts of limited jurisdiction, while most states have both courts of limited jurisdiction and courts of general jurisdiction.